Chart Color Schemes

 Banana is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Banana's latest Census data shows 96.6% houses and 3.4% other dwellings compared to Non-Metro Qld's 93.4% houses and 6.6% other dwellings.
-Home ownership in Banana was 44.2%, with mortgaged dwellings at 27.9% and rented at 27.9%.
-The median monthly mortgage repayment was $1,300, matching Non-Metro Qld's average, while the median weekly rent was $200 compared to Non-Metro Qld's $240.
-Nationally, Banana's mortgage repayments were significantly lower than Australia's average of $1,863, and rents were substantially below the national figure of $375.
+As of the latest Census, 96.6% of dwellings in Banana were houses, with the remaining 3.4% consisting of semi-detached properties, apartments, and other types.
+This compares to Non-Metro Qld's figures of 93.4% houses and 6.6% other dwellings.
+Home ownership in Banana stood at 44.2%, with mortgaged dwellings at 27.9% and rented dwellings also at 27.9%.
+The median monthly mortgage repayment was $1,300, aligning with Non-Metro Qld's average, while the median weekly rent was $200, compared to Non-Metro Qld's $1,300 and $240 respectively.
+Nationally, Banana's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing